foospidy/HoneyPy/docs/installing.md

 sudo pip install -r reqirements.txt
 ```

+__NOTE:__ Installing dependencies on your base system will require root access.
+A recommended alternative to install dependencies and run HoneyPy is to use [Virtualenv](https://virtualenv.pypa.io/).
+Virtualenv creates isolated Python environments, which may be beneficial if you are running other Python scripts and their dependencies on the same system.
+However, if you are using a dedicated system, or even a container, to run HoneyPy then Virtualenv may not be necessary.

 ## Running

 There are several options for how you can launch and run HoneyPy.

+__WARNING:__ It is highly recommended to __NOT__ run HoneyPy as root.
+It is recommended to create a dedicated user account for running HoneyPy.

 ### Console